3D cylindrical BGK model of electron phase-space holes with finite velocity and polarization drift: Existence criteria

-(see Figs. \ref{fig::2} (a)--(b)).
-The sign of the denominator in equation (\ref{eq::8}) imposes a second condition on the perpendicular scale, which must be respected and can be expressed as:
+The sign of the denominator in Eq. (\ref{eq::8}) imposes a second condition on the perpendicular scale, which must be respected and can be expressed as:

-Equations (\ref{eq::8})--(\ref{eq::9}) give amplitude-width criteria in both perpendicular and parallel directions.
-Figure \ref{fig::2} represents the minimum parallel sizes of the hole as a function of the amplitude of the well for several values of the perpendicular size, and plasma parameters.
+Eqs. (\ref{eq::8}) and (\ref{eq::9}) give amplitude-width criteria in both parallel and perpendicular directions.
+In the case where $u_e=0$ and $\Lambda=1$, we obtain the same criteria as those found by Chen et al.\cite{chen2004bernstein,chen2005width} Figure \ref{fig::2} represents the minimum parallel sizes of the hole (from Eq. (\ref{eq::8})) as a function of the amplitude of the potential well for several values of the perpendicular size, and plasma parameters.
+While the observations indicate that the ratio $e\phi_0/T_{e\parallel}$ does not seem to exceed 1 by much, we have extended its range to 10 in order to show the common trend for the different values of $\ell_{\perp}$.
+The area under these curves represents forbidden zones, see for example the shaded area of Figure \ref{fig::2}(a) corresponding to the case $\ell_{\perp}=\infty$, \textit{i.e,} the 1D limit.